SiliconLabs/wiseconnect/examples/snippets/wlan/twt_tcp_client/readme.md

      #define TWT_TOLERABLE_DEVIATION              10       // in percentage
      #define TWT_DEFAULT_WAKE_INTERVAL_MS         1024     // in milli seconds
      #define TWT_DEFAULT_WAKE_DURATION_MS         16       // in milli seconds
-     #define MAX_TX_AND_RX_LATENCY_LIMIT          22118400 // 6hrs in milli seconds
      #define MAX_BEACON_WAKE_UP_AFTER_SP \
      2 // The number of beacons after the service period completion for which the module wakes up and listens for any pending RX.
      ```

-    > Note :  WLAN Keep Alive should not be disabled while using this API.
+    > Note :  WLAN Keep-Alive timeout should not be disabled while using this API as there may be interoperability disconnection issues.
+It is recommended to use WLAN Keep Alive timeout of 30 sec which is the default configurtion.

     **sl_wifi_enable_target_wake_time API**